mykelalvis/FT/Traveller/Spacecraft/20-ton Launch/20 Ton Launch.md

 The passenger section has been fitted with workstations  and  a  sensor  package  that varies with the overall mission of the vessel.
 #### Workstations
-`7` - The  nature  of  the vessel’s workstations depends on the nature of the research required.
+`7` - The  nature  of  the vessel's workstations depends on the nature of the research required.

 ## 20-ton S & R Launch
 ![](20tonsearchandrescue.png)
 The search and rescue version incorporates medical and rescue gear and carries a four-person rescue team in addition to the crew.
 Floodlights  have  been  fitted  to  the  exterior  to  illuminate  the  scene  of  any rescue.
 S&R  launches  are  assigned  to starports,  bases  (both  deep  space  and planetary),  and  anywhere  else  where  they  may be needed.
 ### Cockpit Section
-Cockpit Section The main modification to the cockpit section is on the outside: a rescue hoist with a capacity of 250 kilograms has been fitted over the [[#airlock]], with controls both at the outer airlock door and in the cockpit at the [[#Flight Engineer’s Station]].
-Sensor sweeps are managed from the [[#Flight Engineer’s Station]], and are focused on locating victims by finding crash sites, heat signatures, or distress beacons.
+Cockpit Section The main modification to the cockpit section is on the outside: a rescue hoist with a capacity of 250 kilograms has been fitted over the [[#airlock]], with controls both at the outer airlock door and in the cockpit at the [[#Flight Engineer's Station]].
+Sensor sweeps are managed from the [[#Flight Engineer's Station]], and are focused on locating victims by finding crash sites, heat signatures, or distress beacons.
 ### Passenger/Cargo Section

 Four roomy passenger seats are retained for the search and rescue team assigned to the  vessel.
 The  remaining  cargo  space  is taken  up  by  rescue  and  medical  supplies and  a  single  emergency  low  berth  for extreme casualties.